-First, create a figure (e.g., a mind map) that identifies key concepts presented in the papers and show how they are connected.
-Examples of the concepts: hinterland, limits to growth, dematerialization, decarbonization, circular economy, service economy, resource efficiency and productivity, industrial symbiosis, urban mining etc.
+You can draw a mind map to identify key concepts presented in the papers and show how they are connected.
+Examples of the concepts: hinterland, limits to growth, dematerialization, decarbonization, circular economy, service economy, resource efficiency and productivity, industrial symbiosis, urban mining, etc.